Custom-Hydraulic-Cylinder-Manufacturing

 2023

-Berendsen is named Australia’s Premier Danfoss Distributor.
-Now with access to the complete range of Danfoss products and solutions, supported by national stocked warehouses and a team of technical experts to assist with product selection, Berendsen truly is the driving force behind this global powerhouse in Australia.
+Berendsen is named Australia’s Premier Danfoss Distributor, gaining access to the full range of Danfoss products and solutions.
+With nationally stocked warehouses and a team of technical experts to assist with product selection, Berendsen truly becomes the driving force behind this global powerhouse in Australia.

-Berendsen celebrates 30 years in business, delivering exceptional quality end-to-end hydraulic solutions to its customers.
-The remarkable milestone is a testament to Berendsen’s valued customers and the hard work of a very dedicated team of nationwide employees.
+Berendsen celebrates 30 years in business, delivering exceptional quality and end-to-end hydraulic solutions.
+This milestone is a testament to Berendsen’s valued customers and the hard work of its dedicated nationwide team.

 2022

-CCA Hardchrome invests in state of the art equipment to enable rod chroming up to 12 metres in length and further expand our hydraulic cylinder repair capabilities.
-The new horizontal rotation-plating tank is Australia’s first of its kind, producing optimal chrome deposit concentricity and the capacity to achieve a chrome deposit depth of 200 microns and beyond.
-The result provides better hardness, adherence, performance and durability; improving the longevity and quality of notoriously complex large cylinder repairs.
+CCA Hardchrome invests in state-of-the-art equipment to support rod chroming up to 12 metres, expanding hydraulic cylinder repair capabilities.
+The new horizontal rotation-plating tank, Australia’s first, enhances chrome deposit concentricity, enabling a depth of 200 microns and beyond, improving hardness, adherence, performance, and durability for complex, large cylinder repairs.

-Berendsen Perth invests in new equipment to better serve the needs of the mining, industrial, transport and agricultural industries; including a new overhead crane with 10 tonne lifting capacity, two 15m heavy duty cylinder repair benches, a 130knm nut tensioner, a 6m Oil Country lathe, an automatic welder and a 300Tn press.
-The new equipment completes the existing 1500m² custom built workshop and compliments our team of experienced workshop technicians and hydraulic technical experts; making our hydraulic cylinder repair capabilities impossible to beat.
+Berendsen Perth acquires new equipment to serve the mining, industrial, transport, and agricultural industries.
+Additions include a 10-tonne overhead crane, two 15m heavy-duty cylinder repair benches, a 130knm nut tensioner, a 6m Oil Country lathe, an automatic welder, and a 300T press, strengthening the capabilities of its 1500m² workshop.

-Berendsen Melbourne relocates to a new premises at 8 Capital Dr, Dandenong South.
-The brand new facility spans 1340m² and better positions the branch to meet the ever growing needs of Victoria’s largest mining, civil, construction and defence customers now and into the future.
+Berendsen Melbourne relocates to a 1340m² facility at 8 Capital Dr, Dandenong South, better positioned to meet Victoria’s growing demands in mining, civil, construction, and defence sectors.

-Berendsen Brisbane North relocates to a new premises at 341 Macdonnell Rd, Clontarf.
-The modernised premises boasts increased workshop space and has received heavy investment in new machinery; including powerful disassembly rigs, a heavy overhead crane, pinpoint accurate milling and honing machines, fast, precise automatic ID welders, and everything else needed to meet the needs of Queensland’s heavy duty hydraulic customers.
+Berendsen Brisbane North moves to 341 Macdonnell Rd, Clontarf.
+The modernised premises boasts expanded workshop space and significant investment in machinery, including disassembly rigs, a heavy-duty overhead crane, and precise milling and honing machines, to meet Queensland’s heavy-duty hydraulic needs.

 2021